bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-13-constructors.rst

    single: reference
    single: null

-New objects are saved in variables of a **reference type** which holds a reference to an object or **null** (which means none) if there is no object.
+New objects are saved in variables of a **reference type** which holds a reference to an object.
 A **reference** is a way to find the object in memory.
 It is like a tracking number that you can use to track the location of a package in the mail.

-You can also declare an object variable and initialize it to **null** (``Turtle t1 = null;``).
-This means that the variable doesn't refer to an object yet.
+A special reference value **null** (which means none) can be used when a variable doesn't refer to any object.
+For instance, you can declare a variable and initialize it to **null** (``Turtle t1 = null;``) meaning the variable doesn't refer to any object yet.

 .. |video1| raw:: html